seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 The person who used to buy your software product has an AI assistant now (or soon will).
 They don't need to go looking for products anymore.
 When they have a job to be done, they describe it to their agent, and it gets done.
 Maybe entirely in LLM context.
 Maybe it builds a repeatable skill.
 Maybe it converts the skill to Python or Rust to make it run faster, cheaper and better.
 Maybe it formalizes it into a workflow so it can be more easily inspected and verified.
 The user doesn't need to care which: they just wanted the outcome, and they got it without ever leaving the chat.

 This is deeper than the SaaSpocalypse (I've [enumerated the reasons](/2026/04/end-of-the-saaspalooza) for that separately).
 The demand side for software purchasing is changing.
 You are now competing against your former customer's new ability to get the job done adequately without needing to think about buying software.
-Most tech vendors are still processing the ramifications of the first-order disruption of how AI coding agents are accelerating their product development.
-What's beginning to terrify is the second-order disruption that when customers have agents too, they no longer need vended software.
+Most tech vendors are still processing the ramifications of the first-order disruption of how AI coding agents are commoditizing product development.
+What's should be more terrifying to them is the second-order disruption that when customers have agents too, they no longer need vended software.

 ## Services are collapsing into agents